kekyo/DupeNukem/README.md

 ## What is this?

-General purpose `WebView` attachable independent messaging library.
+General purpose `WebView` attachable independent messaging (RPC like) library.

 * Made full-duplex and asynchronous messaging between .NET WebView and JavaScript.
   * In .NET side, all function calls are made with `Task`.